onfido/castor/CONTRIBUTING.md

     yarn build

-It generates style tokens, then concurrently executes multiple steps for each package by:
+It generates style tokens and themes, then concurrently executes multiple steps for each package by:

 - generating compressed `.css` files (without source map) for vanilla integration
 - generating ESM compiled `.js` from `.ts` files with `tsc` and `tsconfig.json`